sxphyrin/sxphyrin/README.md

 <br>

 <p align="center">
-<sub>thank you kind stranger for teaching me how to do those collpase categories</sub>
+<sub>thank you kind stranger for teaching me how to do those collapse categories</sub>
 </p>